Itzel921/IA-para-exoplanetas/README.md

 ---
 ## Introduction
-This system uses a predefined API developed by NASA (Transit and Ephemeris)
+This system uses a predefined API developed by NASA (Transit and Ephemeris Service) that use the data

 ---
 ##